AlgoMaster Logo

 If you need more space, you'll have to create a new, larger array and copy the data over, which takes O(n) time.

-Behind the scenes, dynamic arrays allocate more memory than needed.
-For example, if you insert 5 elements, it might allocate space for 8 or 10.
+Internally, dynamic arrays allocate more memory than needed.
+For example, if you insert 5 elements, the underlying buffer might have space for 8 or 10.

-This way, the array don’t require resizing for each insertion.
+This way, the array doesn't need to resize for every insertion.

-When the array runs out of space, it typically doubles its capacity — allocating a bigger chunk of memory, and coping all elements from the old array to the new one.
+When the array runs out of space, it typically doubles its capacity, allocating a bigger chunk of memory, and copying all elements from the old array to the new one.

 This operation is expensive, it takes O(n) time.